entireboy/entireboy.github.io/_posts/2016-04-26-hibernate-no-longer-reference.md

 ---
 layout: post
-title:  "[Hibernate] “A collection with cascade=”all-delete-orphan” was no longer referenced by the owning entity instance”"
+title:  "[Hibernate] \"A collection with cascade=\"all-delete-orphan\" was no longer referenced by the owning entity instance\""
 date:   2016-04-26 23:53:00 +0900
 categories: hibernate
 tags: hibernate jpa orphan orphanremoval onetomany 하이버네이트